cpjobling/eglm03-textbook/_build/03/3/pplusd.md

 the overshoot is considerably larger in the P+D compensated system.
 This is because the zero added by the P+D compensator appears in the numerator of the closed-loop transfer function. (refer back to Contact Hour 2 for an explanation).

+## Resources

+An executable version of this document is available to download as a MATLAB Live Script file [pplusd.mlx](matlab/pplusd.mlx).

+The Simulink model of the satellite attitude control system with P+D compensation is [satellite.slx](matlab/pd.slx).